dtinth/remix-spa-frontend-elysia-backend/README.md

 > - [Remix Vite](https://remix.run/docs/en/main/future/vite)
 > - [Remix SPA mode](https://remix.run/docs/en/main/future/spa-mode)
 >
-> I have a bit of hunch that this could be my preferred stack once they are stable, but for now, this is just a proof of concept.
+> I have a bit of hunch that this could be one of my preferred stacks[^prefer] once they are stable, but for now, this is just a proof of concept.
 We'll see how it goes.

+[^prefer]: I’m only talking about the cases where I want to build a web application with separate frontend and backend, where frontend is entirely static and client-side rendered.
+For other cases, I will probably prefer other stacks.